-Horribly and brutally deconstructed with Zambot3.
-The three main characters are pre-teenagers were pushed by their families to pilot a Humongous Mecha and fight a genocydal psychopath intended to wipe all humans off Earth.
+Deconstructed with Zambot3.
+The three main characters are pre-teenagers were pushed by their families to pilot a Humongous Mecha and fight a genocidal psychopath intended to wipe all humans off Earth.
 At the same time they were hated by the people they were intending protecting.
-Needless to say, they were through serious breakdowns, emotional abuse and several of them died before the the survivor got a final mind-screw.
+Needless to say, they were through serious breakdowns, emotional abuse and several of them died before the survivor got a final mind-screw.
 This series went to extreme lengths to show children should not be used like soldiers, depicting infant abuse in a way unparalleled until then.

 Mahou Sensei Negima!: Nagi Springfield during his youth certainly qualifies.
 At age 10, he wins the Mahora Tournament, and could fly without a staff and essentially teleport.
 Gathering a team of badasses and becoming a war hero, he receives the title of Thousand Master at age fifteen.
 His son and series protagonist, 10-year-old Negi aims to be just like him - he's already led his side to victory in the Battle of Mahora "game", and was able to go toe-to-toe with one of his father's contemporaries in an all-out fight.